jarokaz/tpu-gke-sandbox/examples/README.md

 ```

-You also need to create cluster credentials to run both `jobset` and `xpk` credentials.
+To submit workloads to the cluster you need to create cluster credentials.

 ```
 gcloud container clusters get-credentials <YOUR CLUSTER NAME> --region <YOUR REGION>